Skip to main content

 OneDrive-synced files may not auto-detect changes

-When working with files synced through OneDrive, Grunt may not always detect changes automatically after you save in Excel.
+When working with files synced through OneDrive as local paths, Grunt may not always detect changes automatically after you save in Excel.
 This depends on how OneDrive handles file synchronization on your machine.
 If you do not see the update notification:

 1. Click Update manually in the Grunt ribbon or edge menu to check for changes.

-2. Verify the file is fully synced in OneDrive (check for the green checkmark icon).
+3. Verify the file is fully synced in OneDrive if the connection still uses a local fallback path.

 Testing with a fully local (non-OneDrive) file can help confirm whether the issue is related to OneDrive sync behavior.